 For IPS Abstracts & Papers, please use the Abstract/Paper Template.

-5. The title should be concise and clearly convey the subject of the abstract.
+a) Title: Start with the title, which should be in bold letters and centered.
+It should be concise and clearly convey the subject of the paper.

-10. Abbreviations should be spelled out in full the first time they are used (Example: The properties of maximum likelihood estimators (MLEs) are developed.
+g) Abbreviations should be spelled out in full the first time they occur.
+(Example: The properties of maximum likelihood estimators (MLEs) are developed.
 The small-sample performance of the MLEs is studied through simulation.)

-11. Double check for scientific accuracy as well as for clarity, proper grammar and punctuation before submitting the abstract.
+h) Double check for scientific accuracy as well as for clarity, proper grammar and punctuation before submitting the paper.